manticoresoftware/manticoresearch/docs/api_reference/additional_functionality.rst

 Attribute values updated using :ref:`UpdateAttributes() <update_attributes>`
-API call are only kept in RAM until a so-called flush (which writes the current, possibly updated attribute values back to disk).
+API call are done in a memory mapped file.
+Which means the OS decides when the updates are actually written to disk.
-FlushAttributes() call lets you enforce a flush.
+FlushAttributes() call lets you enforce a flush, which writes all the changes to disk.
 The call will block until ``searchd`` finishes writing the data to disk, which might take seconds or even minutes depending on the total data size (.spa file size).
 All the currently updated indexes will be flushed.